Yousaf184/quiz-app/README.md

-# animal-recognition-app-demo
+# quiz-image-recognition-app
-App that allows users to recognize animal images using their voice
+App that allows users to recognize images using their voice